philmuri/GA-project/README.md

-# Jumping Game using Genetic Algorithm in Python
+# Obstacle Jumping with NN Genetic Algorithm

 ## Introduction
-In this project I will use genetic algorithms in a python framework to train a character to jump over simple obstacles while exposed to a gravitational force.
-I use the module [`pygad`](https://pygad.readthedocs.io/en/latest/) ([source code](https://github.com/ahmedfgad/GeneticAlgorithmPython)) for the genetic algorithm part.
-I use `pygame` to create the game environment and all the game logic.
+In this project I will incorporate a genetic algorithm made from scratch to train a player to jump over obstacles.
+This is done in a python framework using `pygame` for the game development part.
+The project will include a single-player mode where the user can play the game and compare their performance to the AI.

 ## Features
-The **character** actions and objective include:
+The player actions include:
-- **Jumping**: An instantaneous vertical velocity component is added onto the vertical position of the character
+- **Jumping**: An instantaneous vertical velocity component is added onto the vertical position of the character.
-- **Motion**: The character will have a (constant) forward motion, OR have a fixed x-location while the obstacle moves to the left
+- **Motion**: Player motion is simulated by the obstacles moving to the left while the player remains still.
-- **Gravity**: The character will be dragged back down by a constant acceleration
+- **Gravity**: A constant downward acceleration.
-- **Obstacles**: The character should be able to jump over an obstacle, and will fail if touching the obstacle (game reset)

-The **environment** will be written up in HTML canvas (or something similar).
-It will include:
-- A starting point for the character to spawn
-- An obstacle that will disable the character if touched
-- A goal point that rewards the character for reaching it
+- **Obstacles**: Player collision with obstacles will lead to a loss and will define performance in terms of time survived before a collision.

 ## Workflow for the GA part
-I have summarizes the steps involved in the training part to give an overview of the workflow:
+Here I have summarized the steps involved in the training phase:
-1. Define GA parameters and create fitness function
+1. **Initialization**: Define GA features/genes/NN inputs and fitness function and initialize weights
-2. Chromosomes: Representation of player behavior.
-Specifically, these include ... ?
-3. Initialize player population with random chromosomes
-4. `pygad` evolves population through generations by evaluating fitness value of each player based on how far they get, and parents are selected for reproduction based on fitness
-5. Genetic operators (crossover, mutation) are applied for offspring
+   - Features include distance to ceiling, horizontal distance to closest object, vertical distance to upper-left corner of closest object, jumping power, and the vertical position and velocity of the player.
+All these will collectively influence when the AI decides to jump.
+   - Fitness function is defined according to best performance, i.e. the time alive.
+   - Weights are initialized according to a first good-guess of the features.
+2. **Selection**: Evolve a player population through generations by evaluating time alive for each player.
+Each player's jump state (jump or don't jump) is determined by the output/prediction of the NN.
+3. **Evolution**: Genetic operators (**crossover**, **mutation**) are applied to create the new population.
+The best solutions will be used to initialize the new population in three different ways (split equally):
+   - **Standard crossover**: Breed and mutate two best solutions within generation.
+   - **Cross-generation crossover**: Breed and mutate best solutions in current generation and best overall generation.
+   - **Best solution cloning**: Clone the weights of the best solution in current generation.
+   - (**Resilience bonus**: If player survives over many generations, give them a survival bonus)
+   - **Population reset**: If the NN consistently performs worse than $x$ generations ago, re-initialize a fraction of the population with new random weights.
-6. New generation: Replace old population with offsprings and potentially keep some parents
+4. **Repeat**: Replace old population with new by updating player weights

-7. Back to step 4
+**Note**: Mutations are achieved by randomly adjusting the learning rate (and randomly in positive or negative direction) before being added to the weights.
+Crossover is achieved by returning the averaged the weights of each partner.
+Cloning is achieved by copying the weights directly to the cloned player.

+## Neural network structure
+TBD

 ## Current issues
 - Some Player class attributes are passed as arguments of type None - namely 'genes' and 'toughness'.
 This wouldn't be necessary if a proper reset() method is defined that re-initializes all attributes except the latter ones.
 My current implementation requires introducing new lists ('mutated_genes' and 'new_toughness'), which creates a bit of clutter that could be refactored.